Cunninghamia lanceolata: Cultivation

 In China, roughly 30 percent of all timber plantations are composed of C. lanceolata, which covers an estimated 9 million hectares, primarily in southern China.
 The China fir is responsible for around 25 percent of all Chinese commercial timber production.
 Within the past 70 years plantations have tripled in area due to widespread planting and reforestation.
 Cunninghamia lanceolata is also used for carbon sequestration.
-Under the use of near natural forest management (NNFM), soils have the ability sequester carbon, and can be utilized to combat climate change.
+Under the use of near natural forest management (NNFM), soils have the ability to sequester carbon, and can be utilized to combat climate change.
 Carbon sequestration from NNFM has been shown to increase carbon stocks in soils with the aid of litter decomposition in topsoil.

 Cunninghamia lanceolata 'Glauca', blue China fir, is a horticultural variety that is differentiated by it blueish foliage.
 It grows similarly to China fir with the exception of better winter hardiness.
 There are no known pests or diseases of major concern for C. lanceolata.
 Brown foliage near the bole is caused from the tree holding onto dead needles for a number of years as the autumn season approaches.
 As China fir matures and grows in height as well as width, the crown opens and spaces out and branches become more pendulous despite forming a pyramidal crown at a younger age.